-We have found that many students who stay at the same public school experience an increase in average achievement.
-But aggregate achievement effects also depend on students sorting between schools.
+Aggregate achievement effects also depend on students sorting between schools.
 We consider several types of student switches in response to the reform.
 First, students who switch public schools tended to shift toward schools that received FSF funding.
 These schools, though they increased their value-added after the reform, started with slightly lower value-added before the reform.
 The net effect on achievement from these switchers is essentially zero.

 Second, some students switched between two private schools.
 These students tended to switch to private schools with higher value-added.
 Much of this increase was driven by the school exits.
 When we regress an indicator for whether a school exited after the reform on measures of value-added, we find a negative association.
-See Table 11 for the regression results.
-Thus, school exit increased the average achievement for students who remained in the private sector.
+See Table A7 for the regression results.
+The reform also decreased private school entry, and we find that entrants are slightly negatively selected on average.55 Therefore, students switching away from private schools